bigmistqke/arbeiter/README.md

 # Arbeiter

 A worker-helper for in-browser.</br>
-Allows for dynamically creating workers with manageable state.
+- dynamically create workers with state and methods capable of manipulating state
+- `postMessage` is abstracted away behind `async` method-calls
+- transfer transferable objects automatically
+- pass functions to workers

 # How to use